izzyreal/vmpc-docs/vmpc_specific_settings.rst

   1. Never insert the CF card in a USB reader connected to your computer
   2. Use up to 8 characters for the names of your sounds

-**Always keep backups of important work!** If you don't have a hotswappable CF reader in your MPC2000XL, your best bet for making backups is probably a Linux computer.
+**Always keep backups of important work!** If you don't have a hotswappable CF reader or SCSI harddrive connected to your MPC2000XL, your best bet for making backups is probably a Linux computer.

 Feature description
 ^^^^^^^^^^^^^^^^^^^